 When it comes to SEO, WordPress is certainly better.
 Thus, WordPress websites have a greater chance of ranking higher in the long run.

-GoDaddy lacks several basic SEO tools, which could be detrimental to your business
+After a thorough GoDaddy website builder review, it turns out that it lacks several basic SEO tools, which could be detrimental to your business

 For this matchup, it’s obvious why we unanimously choose WordPress!